titipata/pubmed_parser/README.md

 ## Parsers available

-**note** path can be path to compressed or uncompressed xml file. we provide example file in `data` folder
+**note** path can be path to compressed or uncompressed xml file.
+We provide example file in `data` folder

 #### Parse Pubmed OA XML information